Random-field Solutions to Linear Hyperbolic Stochastic Partial Differential Equations with Variable Coefficients: Introduction

 The paper is organized as follows.

 In Section \ref{sec:stochastics} we review the notions of stochastic integration with respect to martingale measures and random-field solutions to SPDEs.
 Since, in contrast to the classic references \cite{walsh,dalang}, we do not assume the partial differential operator to have constant coefficients, its fundamental solution is no longer stationary in time and space, i.e.\ it cannot be written as $\Lambda(t-s,x-y)$ as in \eqref{eq:mildsolutionSPDE}, but rather as $\Lambda(t,s,x,y)$.
-This small difference will have some consequences for the conditions for the existence and uniqueness of solutions to SPDEs with such partial differential operators.
+This small difference will have some consequences on the conditions for the existence of random-field solutions to SPDEs with such partial differential operators.
+The new existence conditions are summarized in Theorem \ref{thm:existenceanduniquenessconstant} which is the main result of the Section.

 Section \ref{sec:hSPDE} is devoted to applying the concepts developed in Section \ref{sec:stochastics} to hyperbolic SPDEs.
-In the first part of that section we present a quick introduction to microlocal analysis, where we gather all the tools necessary for constructing the fundamental solution to a second-order and higher-order hyperbolic equation.
+In Section \ref{sec:microlocalanalysis} we present a quick introduction to microlocal analysis, where we gather all the tools necessary for constructing the fundamental solution to an hyperbolic equation.
 At this point we have to note that the concept of fundamental solutions to PDEs, which is used in the framework of random-field solutions to SPDEs (in Section \ref{sec:stochastics}), is different from the one that is used in microlocal analysis (in Section \ref{sec:microlocalanalysis}).
-The main idea which will allow us to relate both concepts to each other is given in Remark \ref{keyrem}: the fundamental solution in the sense of Section \ref{sec:stochastics} is the Schwartz kernel of the fundamental solution in the sense of Section \ref{sec:microlocalanalysis}.
-The main result is Proposition \ref{prop:ftofschwartzkernel}, where we calculate the Fourier transform with respect to the second variable of the Schwartz kernel of the fundamental solution.
+The relation between the two concepts is outlined in Remark \ref{keyrem}: the fundamental solution in the sense of Section \ref{sec:stochastics} is the Schwartz kernel of the fundamental solution in the sense of Section \ref{sec:microlocalanalysis}.
+The main result of the section is Proposition \ref{prop:ftofschwartzkernel}, where we calculate the Fourier transform with respect to the second variable of the Schwartz kernel of the fundamental solution.

+In the subsequent Section \ref{sec:appendixhyperbolic} we present an overview over the procedure that we will use in the remaining sections to prove the mild solutions of hyperbolic SPDEs are well-defined.
+For the proof, we follow the same ideas as in \cite{AC, AC1,AC2}, where fundamental solutions to deterministic hyperbolic PDEs have been obtained (see also the generalization of the construction of the fundamental solution given in the very recent paper \cite{ACor}, that will be needed in the forthcoming paper \cite{ACS} to extend the results of the present paper to hyperbolic equations with coefficients admitting a polynomial growth as $|x|\to\infty$).